BrahimAfa/javaee-basic/README.md

+***NOTE: Simple boilerplate for any Student who wants to start a simple project with JSP, JPA, ORM Hibernate, MySQL, Simple Auth***

 # JavaEE Basic Crud & Authentication
 Study case project with JSP-servlet, JPA, ORM Hibernate, MySQL etc. which implement crud sample and simple authentication.
 Also using bootstrap as its frontend.